xhawk18/promise-cpp/Readme.md

 ### Promise::then(FUNC_ON_RESOLVED on_resolved, FUNC_ON_REJECTED on_rejected)
-Return the chaining promise object, where on_resolved is the function to be called when previous promise object calls function resolve, on_rejected is the function to be called when previous promise object calls function reject. for example --
+Return the chaining promise object, where on_resolved is the function to be called when previous promise object was resolved, on_rejected is the function to be called when previous promise object was rejected. for example --

 ```cpp